I am a mixed media artist who combines modern photography and printing

 Most of my pieces start as photographs I take of rocks, ruins, petroglyphs, and petrified wood around the Southwest.
 But rather than attempt to create a perfect print of my photos, I look for shapes, patterns, and hidden meanings in those images, akin to the way an old-school Zuni carver studies a rock looking for an animal’s spirit to release.
 I then build collages out of various papers, symbols, and texts to emphasize the shapes, texture and mood of an individual photo, inviting chance and organic imperfection as I create.

-I also encourage you to follow me on Facebook, as that is where I post work in progress, invitations to events, and further descriptions of my process on a more frequent basis.
+I encourage you to follow me on Facebook, as that is where I post work in progress, invitations to events, and further descriptions of my process on a more frequent basis.